dragon7-fc/misc/algorithm/LeetCode/[Medium] 516. Longest Palindromic Subsequence.md

 516. Longest Palindromic Subsequence

-Given a string s, find the longest palindromic subsequence's length in s.
-You may assume that the maximum length of s is 1000.
+Given a string `s`, find the longest palindromic subsequence's length in `s`.
+You may assume that the maximum length of `s` is 1000.

 **Example 1:**
 ```